openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Example

-The following shows a non-normative, simplified example of a credential:
+The following shows a non-normative, simplified example of a Credential:

 ```json
 {